rizwan09/EntityNamedLanguageModel/README.md

 This script collects the Mikolov pre-processed Penn Treebank and the WikiText-2 datasets and places them in the `data` directory.

 Next, decide whether to use the QRNN or the LSTM as the underlying recurrent neural network model.
-The QRNN is many times faster than even Nvidia's cuDNN optimized LSTM (and dozens of times faster than a naive LSTM implementation) yet achieves similar or better results than the LSTM.
+The QRNN is many times faster than even Nvidia's cuDNN optimized LSTM (and dozens of times faster than a naive LSTM implementation) yet achieves similar or better results than the LSTM for many word level datasets.
 At the time of writing, the QRNN models use the same number of parameters and are slightly deeper networks but are two to four times faster per epoch and require less epochs to converge.

 The QRNN model uses a QRNN with convolutional size 2 for the first layer, allowing the model to view discrete natural language inputs (i.e. "New York"), while all other layers use a convolutional size of 1.